Trump, Netanyahu Discuss Threat From Iran, Other Issues - White House - UrduPoint

 The statement provided no further details and readouts of the conversation are as of yet unavailable.

+These are things that we could only dream about, but we have the possibility of implementing them," Netanyahu said on Twitter.

+On November 18, US State Secretary Mike Pompeo said that the United States did not consider Israeli settlements on occupied Palestinian land to be illegal anymore, a statement which went against decades of international law practice and US policy in relation to the settlements.

-The two right-wing leaders have developed a strong chemistry over the years, with Trump recognizing Jerusalem as the capital of Israel and annexed Golan Heights as sovereign Israeli territory; gestures that all previous US presidents refused to make.
+Over the past two years, Trump has made a number of gestures toward Israel that all previous US presidents refused to make, including recognizing Jerusalem as the capital of Israel and annexed Golan Heights as sovereign Israeli territory.

-The last conversation between Trump and Netanyahu took place November 19, when the two discussed Secretary of State Mike Pompeo's statements that the US will no longer consider Israeli settlements in the West Bank inconsistent with international law, thereby reversing a long-standing US position.